eRuaro/eRuaro/README.md

 ### <div align="center">I'm Erickson Neil , a self studying Software Engineer and Data Scientist</div>

-- 🌱 I’m currently a software engineer intern at [certik](https://www.certik.io/).
+- 🌱 I’m currently a software engineer at [certik](https://www.certik.io/).

 * 😎 My first programming language is C++

-* 👾 I also learn Python and data science on the side
+* 👾 I also do research on applied machine learning with Python

-- ❓ Ask me anything related to C++, Flutter, and Python
+- ❓ Ask me anything related to Flutter, Golang, and Python

 - ⚡ Fun fact: I read a lot of medium blogs 🤠